AsahiLinux/docs/docs/project/faq.md

 ## Chromium / VS Code / Slack / Discord / some other Electron app or Chrome-based browser stopped rendering after an update.
 This is an [upstream Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1442633) affecting all Chromium-based frameworks such as [Electron](https://github.com/electron/electron/issues/40366).
 You have to manually delete your shader cache (e.g. `~/.config/Slack/GPUCache`).
 We can't do anything about it until the fix is backported/released to users.

-## Start up automatically after a power failure

-This configuration is available at `/sys/bus/platform/devices/macsmc-reboot/ac_power_mode`.
-Valid options are `off` and `restore`, which is equivalent to the toggle in System Settings on macOS.
-It is not possible to set the machine to power on unconditionally when power is connected.

 ## Wake for network access (WoL/WoWLAN)

 - Wake on LAN does not work.
 The BCM57762 gigabit Ethernet controller supports WoL via magic packets, it can be enabled with `ethtool -s REPLACE_WITH_YOUR_INTERFACE wol g`, but the machine does not wake up when it receives magic packets.